WRKampi/extensisq/README.md

 One multistep method is implemented:
 * `SWAG`: the variable order Adams-Bashforth-Moulton predictor-corrector method of Shampine, Gordon and Watts [5-7].
 This is a translation of the Fortran code `DDEABM`.
 Matlab's method `ode113` is related.

-The initial step size estimator [7] is used for all exensisq methods.
+The initial step size estimator [7] is also used for all other exensisq methods.

 ## Installation